SonQBChau/python-visualization/README.md

-# SET UP PYTHON ENVIRONMENT FOR VSCODE
+# HOW TO SET UP PYTHON ENVIRONMENT FOR VSCODE
 ## FOR WINDOWS

 1. To create virtual environment at the current location: